skinahan/DIVA_PyTorch/README.md

 # Model Validation

-[An example can be viewed here](src/notebooks/motor-mse-demo.ipynb) of the motor command signal difference between TorchDIVA and the original Matlab DIVA model.
+[An example can be viewed here](src/notebooks/motor-mse-demo.ipynb) of how the motor command signal difference between TorchDIVA and the original Matlab DIVA model was computed.
 Apart from the motor cortex module, all TorchDIVA modules produce equivalent output to their corresponding Matlab module.
 The source of this deviation is a minor difference in numerical precision between PyTorch and Matlab.

 # Setup
-The following section lists the requirements for working with TorchDIVA.
+The following section lists the requirements for working with TorchDIVA in a local development environment.

 # Requirements
 - [Conda package and environment manager]()